Federated k-Core Decomposition: A Secure Distributed Approach

 \subsection{Termination Detection}

 For distributed $k$-core decomposition, we need to detect when the correct core numbers have been reached for all vertices.
-That is, all vertices stop the calculation of core numbers (including sending \& receiving messages) at the same time.
+That is, all vertices stop the calculation of core numbers (including sending and receiving messages) at the same time.
 In~\cite{montresor2012distributed}, several approaches are discussed:

-\begin{itemize} \item \emph{Centralized}: each client send heartbeat to the server during the computation.
-The server is centralized to monitor the whole graphs.
+\begin{itemize} \item \emph{Centralized}: Each client sends heartbeats to the server during the computation.
+The server is centralized to monitor the whole graph.
 However, the problem is that the centralized server may leak the privacy of clients.

 \item \emph{Fixed Number of Rounds}: it is a simple way based on the observations that most of the real-world graphs can be completed in a very small number of rounds, i.e. less than ten rounds.
 Even if the convergence is not reached after very few rounds, the estimation error for the core numbers is extremely low.
-However, the problem is that the core numbers may not complete the calculation and are not correct.
+However, the problem is that the core numbers may not be completely calculated.

-\item \emph{Decentralized Gossip-based protocols}~\cite{jelasity2005gossip}: each node in the network randomly selects a few neighbors to exchange information with at regular intervals.
-This randomness ensures that the information spreads quickly and broadly, much like a rumor spreading through word of mouth.
-Such decentralized approach does not have a central server and can protect privacy.
+\item \emph{Decentralized Gossip-based protocols}~\cite{jelasity2005gossip}: each node in the network randomly selects a few neighbours to exchange information with at regular intervals.
+This randomness ensures that the information spreads quickly and broadly, much like a rumour spreading through word of mouth.
+Such a decentralized approach does not have a central server and can protect privacy.
 However, the details of the implementation are not given in~\cite{montresor2012distributed}. \end{itemize}

-In this paper, we propose a new method for termination detection with detailed implementation.
+In this paper, we propose a new method for termination detection while protecting the privacy of clients.